Custom

 CALL MY_PROCEDURE($a, 10, `$output`);

-An additional placeholder _$isStoredProcedure$ will be replaced by true
+placeholder.
+This will be replaced with true

 Here is a sample code for that (notice that no CALL is made in this case, since the component can run any arbitrary SQL code):